 - Standard period of study is four semesters.

-- Application period for studies beginning in the summer semester: 1 October to 15 November of the previous calendar year
+- Application period for citizens from non-EU/non-EEA (European Economic Area) countries and no bachelor's degree from an EU/EEA country beginning in the winter semester: 1 October to 15 November of the previous calendar year

-- An application to a Master's programme is already possible even if you have not completed your current programme of study at the time of application, but have acquired at least 150 credit points in a related bachelor's programme.
+- An application to a master's programme is already possible even if you have not completed your current programme of study at the time of application, but have acquired at least 150 (equivalent to 83% of your overall credits) credit points in a related bachelor's programme.